-Professor Freemont is also co-founder and co-director of the EPSRC Centre for Synthetic Biology and Innovation and the National UK Innovation and Knowledge Centre for Synthetic Biology (SynbiCITE; since Oct 2013) at Imperial College London.
-The Centre aims to develop foundational technologies to enable synthetic biology research in application areas like biosensors, biosynthesis, bioprocessing and metabolic and genome engineering and enable the tranlsation of new synthetic biology technologies into industry.
-Previous to this he was head of the Division of Molecular Biosciences at Imperial, and head of the Centre for Structural Biology having joined Imperial from Cancer Research UK London Research Institute where he was a Principal Scientist and director of the Macromolecular Structure and Function laboratory.
-His research interests span from understanding the molecular mechanisms of human diseases to the development of synthetic biology platform technologies and biosensors and is the author of over 170 scientific publications and is a Fellow of the Society of Biology.
-He also holds a number of external positions including Chair of the Diamond Light Source Scientific Advisory Committee (since 2012) and member of MRC Molecular and Cellular Medicines Board (since 2012).
-He has previously held positions including membership of UK Synthetic Biology Roadmap Coordination Group (2011-2012), Royal Academy of Engineering enquiry into Synthetic Biology (2006-2008); member of Cancer Research UK Biological Sciences funding panel (2006-2011); member of Wellcome Trust Genes Molecules and Cells funding panel (2002-2005).
+Professor Freemont is also co-founder of the Imperial College Centre for Synthetic Biology (2009) and co-founder/co-director of the National UK Innovation and Knowledge Centre for Synthetic Biology (SynbiCITE; since Oct 2013) at Imperial College London.
+The Centre aims to enable synthetic biology research in application areas like biosensors, biosynthesis, bioprocessing and metabolic and genome engineering and enable the translation of new synthetic biology technologies into start-ups, SME's and industry.
+Previous to this he was head of the Division of Molecular Biosciences at Imperial (now the Department of Life Sciences), and head of the Centre for Structural Biology having joined Imperial from Cancer Research UK London Research Institute (now known as the Francis Crick Institute) where he was a Principal Scientist.
+His research interests span from understanding molecular mechanisms associated with human disease and infection using structural molecular biology techniques to the development of synthetic biology cell-free and platform technologies for healthcare applications.